automorphism88/gentoo-overlay/README.md

 See https://github.com/dracut-crypt-ssh/dracut-crypt-ssh

 virtual/linux-sources
-Modified to accept sys-kernel/amdstaging-sources or sys-kernel/mbab-sources
-as a dependency
+Modified to accept sys-kernel/amdstaging-sources as a dependency

 x11-base/xorg-drivers and x11-base/xorg-server
 Xorg version 1.17.4 for use with x11-drivers/ati-drivers (previously removed